jaredpalmer/formik/website/versioned_docs/version-1.2.0/guides/react-native.md

 original_id: react-native
 ---

-**Formik is 100% compatible with React Native and React Native Web.** However, because of differences between ReactDOM's and React Native's handling of forms and text input, there are some differences to be aware of.
+**Formik&trade; is 100% compatible with React Native and React Native Web.** However, because of differences between ReactDOM's and React Native's handling of forms and text input, there are some differences to be aware of.
 This section will walk you through them and what we consider to be best practices.

 ### The gist

-Before going any further, here's a super minimal gist of how to use Formik with React Native that demonstrates the key differences:
+Before going any further, here's a super minimal gist of how to use Formik&trade; with React Native that demonstrates the key differences:

 ```jsx